Rangers (comics): Fictional team biography

 Shooting Star's identity was at some point taken over by an unnamed demon in the employ of Master Pandemonium, who believed Firebird to be one of the possessors of his fragmented soul.
 To keep the Rangers from meeting regularly and perhaps posing a threat to him before he had completed his study of Firebird, Pandemonium dispatched the demon to take Shooting Star's place.
 Firebird nevertheless believed the demon to be hiding among the Avengers' West Coast branch and with her guidance the Rangers confronted the heroes, only to flush the demon in Shooting Star out of hiding.
 The demon claimed that Shooting Star was a human guise it had taken long before, that there never was a Victoria Star.
 The Avengers imprisoned the demon at their Compound and began an investigation of Master Pandemonium, but the Texas Twister, demonstrating a curious lack of concern, did not accompany them.
 Soon, however, Texas Twister returned to the Avengers Compound at a time when Hawkeye was alone, demanding to see the captive demon.
 Twister declared his love for the demon, which turned back into Shooting Star.
 Texas Twister went on to explain that the demon had come to him months ago when Twister's powers seemed to be fading, making him afraid that he would lose Shooting Star if their rodeo act broke up on account of his lost powers.
 The demon offered to augment the Twister's powers in exchange for his soul, and the Twister agreed, but after his powers were restored he begged to be spared, so the demon possessed Shooting Star instead, casting a spell that prevented Twister from telling anyone about this.
 Twister studied the occult until he found a means to expel the demon from Star.
 The demon then possessed Twister himself and battled Hawkeye and Shooting Star.
 Ultimately, Star threatened to kill the demon rather than allow the possession to continue, and the demon reluctantly imprisoned itself in a statue.
 Texas Twister and Shooting Star were reunited.

 The Rangers next appear as a team towards the end of the Civil War storyline, in which it seems they have been reformed as the state superteam for Texas.
 The original five members are joined by Armadillo, a reformed supervillain, and Living Lightning, a former Avenger.
-Armadillo later quits and joins the Hood's Crime Syndicate, though it is possible he later rejoined the team after several of the villainous members of the team were recruited to pose as heroes in Taskmaster's Initiative.
-The Rangers next assist in protecting the President from HYDRA's attack.
+Armadillo later quits and joins the Hood's crime syndicate, though it is possible he later rejoined the team after several of the villainous members of the team were recruited to pose as heroes in Taskmaster's Initiative.
+The Rangers next assist in protecting the President from Hydra's attack.
 There are injuries but no fatalities.

-During the Secret Invasion storyline, the Rangers are seen battling a Skrull that had been impersonating Red Wolf's wolf Lobo.
+During the Secret Invasion storyline, the Rangers are seen battling a Skrull who had been impersonating Red Wolf's wolf Lobo.
 They come into conflict with Kaine alias Scarlet Spider in Houston, then they joined forces with him to battle a monster made of pure energy.